 Since building a landing page isn't enough, take a look at these testers:

 Like it or not, first impressions matter, especially in business.
-What you do to first get your potential customers' attention sets the stage for what's to come, and they know it.
+What you do to get your potential customers' attention sets the stage, and they know it.

 That's why a well-designed landing page can increase your numbers so quickly.
 When used properly, it's an incredible tool.